 Old meets new: The secrets of 3D rapid prototyping

 Laika’s first step into cutting-edge technology began over a decade ago with its very first film, Coraline.
 To realize the vision of the gothic adventure, Laika’s head of Rapid Prototyping, Brian McLean, says the studio needed to give the century-old art of replacement animation — which involves taking a snapshot of a figure, replacing the expression, taking another snapshot, and so on — a 21st century makeover.

 “On Coraline, the simple idea was to take a character, model their face in a computer, animate it in a computer, and then send that geometry to a 3D printer.”
-For its new creations, Laika teamed with a prominent 3D printing company called Stratasys, and as the first studio to use the rapid prototyping technique, Laika recently won a scientific and technical Oscar.
+For its new creations, Laika teamed with a prominent 3D printing company called Stratasys, and as the first studio to use the rapid prototyping technique, Laika won a scientific and technical Oscar in 2016.

 “ … we were producing 3D-printed parts that literally no one else in the world had the technical capabilities of doing.”

 However, the futuristic method came with a rather archaic problem.
 “The faces were coming out in a white plastic,” McLean Says.
 “We had to have a whole army of painters come through and hand paint every individual face,” It was a laborious and time-consuming process in a field where virtually every step is laborious and time consuming.